capri1989/reveal.js/markdown/slides.md

 --

-* Feb.2016: Collaboration with SUSE started
+* Feb.
+2016: Collaboration with SUSE started

 --